What Is Plant-Based Meat?

 Some of the most common ingredients you’ll see in plant-based meats include grains and legumes, which can be converted into isolates, flours, and concentrates to supply the meat alternative with necessary protein, fibers, and starches.
 At Meatless Farm, we opt to use pea protein, protein isolate and concentrate and rice protein as some of our primary ingredients.

-In addition to grains and legumes, you will see several other ingredients that are required to give plant-based meats the right color, texture, and taste.
+In addition to grains and legumes, you will see several other ingredients that are required to give plant-based meats the right color, texture, and taste, whether it is plant-based sausage, beef, or chicken.
 Finding the right color is often accomplished by using a mixture of fruit and vegetable juice extracts, while the texture is achieved from using the right sources of plant protein.
 But all of this effort would be for nothing if you can’t get the right taste.
 Creating the right umami flavor to mimic animal proteins’ taste is a delicate job, but most often, you’ll see it executed by using yeast extracts and natural flavorings.

 Want to learn more about how Meatless Farm makes our meatless meat products?
 We’ve got nothing to hide and broke down all the specifics in a recent blog post!